 - Do not apply over cuts, wounds, or irritated skin.

 - Do not apply to hands or near eyes and mouth of young children.

 - Do not allow young children to apply this product.

-I’ve always hated the smell and stickiness of insect repellent anyway, so it was high time to make my own, that is safe and all natural.
-(For more information on the ingredients of Off!, check out the EWG’s Skin Deep Cosmetics Database where it gets a 6 out of 10 for toxicity.)
+I've always hated the smell and stickiness of insect repellent anyway, so it was high time to make my own, which is safe and all-natural.
+(For more information on the ingredients of Off!, check out the EWG's Skin Deep Cosmetics Database, where it gets a 6 out of 10 for toxicity.)

-So, to find ingredients of what actually works, I scoured the web and found many different recipes and created my own recipe inspired by ones from some of my favorite sites, Frugally Sustainable and Wellness Mama.
+So, to find ingredients that actually work, I scoured the web and found many different recipes and created my own recipe inspired by ones from some of my favorite sites, Frugally Sustainable and Wellness Mama.

 I found this recipe wasn't effective until it was 10% essential oils.
 Gabriel and I both got bitten until I added more oils.
 So, if you make a smaller or bigger batch, make sure it is 10% essential oils.